cabforum/servercert/docs/EVG.md

 For Business Entities, the Registration Number that was received by the Business Entity upon government registration SHALL be entered in this field.
 For those Business Entities that register with an Incorporating Agency or Registration Agency in a jurisdiction that does not issue numbers pursuant to government registration, the date of the registration SHALL be entered into this field in using the ISO 8601 Complete Date format (YYYY-MM-DD, e.g., 2025-01-23).

-Effective as of 2020-10-01, if the CA has disclosed a set of acceptable format or formats for Registration Numbers for the applicable Registration Agency or Incorporating Agency, as described in [Section 3.2.2.1.3](#32213-disclosure-of-verification-sources), the CA MUST ensure, prior to issuance, that the Registration Number is valid according to at least one currently disclosed format for that applicable Registration Agency or Incorporating agency.
+If the CA has disclosed a set of acceptable format or formats for Registration Numbers for the applicable Registration Agency or Incorporating Agency, as described in [Section 3.2.2.1.3](#32213-disclosure-of-verification-sources), the CA MUST ensure, prior to issuance, that the Registration Number is valid according to at least one currently disclosed format for that applicable Registration Agency or Incorporating agency.

 ##### 7.1.4.2.6 Subject Physical Address of Place of Business Field